KuperbergLab/MRI_scripts/README.md

 -	Run art (Sue Gabrieli's artifact detection tool) and created art\_regression\_outliers\_and\_movement\_[RUN NAME].mat
 -	Make the multiple condition file for each run using `(matlab prompt)>> MakeMultCond({'(subject)'})`

+###Second Level Options

+####--setup_second

+####--surf_second

+####--package_second

+####--aparc

+####--pvalue = PVALUE

+####--dry

+####--mask = STUDY,CONTRAST,MASK_IMG

+####--exc SUBJECT

+####--inc SUBJECT

+###Surface Reconstruction Options

+####--setup_recon

+This writes out a script that will execute FreeSurfer's full cortical reconstruction pipeline.
+The script it makes looks like this:

+	#!/bin/sh
+	recon-all -s [subject] -i [MPRAGE1] -i [MPRAGE2] > /cluster/kuperberg/SemPrMM/MRI/functionals/[subject]/scripts/setup_recon.log
+	nohup recon-all -all -s [subject] -mail sburns >& /dev/null &

+This is written to [subject]/scripts/recon.sh.

+####--run_recon

+Executes the [subject]/scripts/recon.sh script.

+###Miscellaneous options concerning how jobs are run...

+####--parallel

+I ended up using this command in a lot of places so here's what it means when used with the following commands:

+#####--setup_preproc,--setup_outliers,--setup_second

+The script file that's made will contain '&' at the end of each matlab line.
+This will effectively run all matlab processes in the background and in parallel.

+#####--preProc,--preAnat,--makeInv

+These MEG scripts are called in parallel, i.e. the script doesn't wait for the script to finish per subject.

+####--launchpad

+Use this option when you need the pipeline script to wait to return only when all jobs have finished.
+It's named --launchpad because the Martinos Center's compute cluster is called that.

+See [this page](https://gate.nmr.mgh.harvard.edu/wiki/kuperberg-lab/index.php/Launchpad) for more information.

+###Tips

+####Unpacking abnormal sessions

+Let's say that for whatever reason, your MRI session proceeded abnormally.
+All is not lost, and you can still use most pieces of the pipeline.
+You can still copy the dicoms normally using the --copy\_dicom option.
+Next, I would run the --scan_only option and take a look at the scan.log file to see what the scanner made.
+Depending on how normal the scan.log file looks, you may be able to call --scan2cfg and --unpack together, but here are some examples when you might not want to do that:

+-	There are an abnormal amount of functional runs.
+If your study calls for 8 runs, and there happen to be 11 good runs because the subject couldn't see the projector for the first three.
+-	Field maps don't explicitly follow the functional runs they correspond to or you're missing field maps. (more on this later)

+In these instances (and other undocumented cases), you'll want to make the cfg file by hand because --scan2cfg is not robust enough.
+Some rules to follow:

+-	The file should be called 'cfg' and located at FUNCTIONAL\_DIR/[subject]/cfg.txt
+-	For each run you want to unpack, there should be a line.
+The first column is the run number (the first column of scan.log).
+The second is the folder you want to unpack into (this folder will be a subfolder of FUNCTIONAL_DIR/[subject]/.
+The third column is the file type and unless you have an extremely good reason otherwise, should be nii (Note, if it's not nii, the preprocessing/inference/estimation machinery will NOT work).
+The last is the filename and this should make sense, e.g. 'MaskedMM2.nii' or 'ATLLoc1.nii'.

+If you didn't collect a field map for a functional run but want to use a prior field map in the realign/unwarp stage, you could unpack the same run twice into different filenames.
+Remember, the first fieldmap run is the magnitude and the second is the phase map.

+So, if you make a custom cfg file, then you can skip running --scan2cfg and run --unpack. unpacksdcmdir will use your newly minted cfg file to really unpack the dicoms and you'll know that everything is going to the correct place.
+Crisis averted!